rudibroekhuizen/puppet-base/README.md

 ### Beginning with base

+Install latest Puppet and Git versions, run this as root:

   curl https://raw.githubusercontent.com/rudibroekhuizen/puppet-base/master/scripts/bootstrap.sh > bootstrap.sh; chmod +x bootstrap.sh;./bootstrap.sh

 If your most recent release breaks compatibility or requires particular steps for upgrading, you may wish to include an additional section here: Upgrading